 the release looks, behaves and works as expected before pushing to live.

-$ sudo apt-get install mu
+$ sudo apt install mu-editor

-Since Mu for Raspberry Pi is packaged by a third party, our latest releases may not be immediately available.
+Since Mu for Raspberry Pi OS is packaged by a third party, our latest releases may not be immediately available.

 Packaging for Windows is essential for the widespread use of Mu since most computers in schools run this operating system.
 Furthermore, feedback from school network administrators tells us that they prefer installers since these are easier to install “in bulk” to computing labs.